 Within each section students will find the following tasks to view or complete:

-- Checklist—an outline of tasks for that section
+- Section Checklist—an outline of tasks for each section

-- Field Trip—links to other online sites with additional information
+- Field Trip—links to online sites and articles with additional information

 *The items noted with an asterisk above are those that must be submitted for a grade.

 **The Reflection activity is found only in the Physiology sections.
 The Anatomy Quiz is found only in the Anatomy sections.